 How to Grow and Plant Jacob's Ladder

-- Seeds – Cultivars won’t always breed true from seed, but if you’re not concerned with specific colors, seeds (either purchased or self-sown) can yield some interesting results.
+- Seeds - Cultivars won't always breed true from seed, but if you're not concerned with specific colors, seeds (either purchased or self-sown) can yield some interesting results.
 Sow the tiny brown seeds directly into the soil in spring after all danger of frost has passed.
-Loosely cover the seeds with a fine sprinkling of soil, water gently and keep moist until seedlings sprout.
-The seeds will germinate quickly and should be thinned to about 18 inches apart.
-You’ll get a fine showing of foliage the first year, but may not see flowers until the second season.
+Loosely cover the seeds with a fine sprinkling of soil, water gently, and keep moist until seedlings sprout.
+The seeds will germinate quickly and should be thinned to about 18 inches (46 cm.) apart.
+You'll get a fine showing of foliage the first year but may not see flowers until the second season.

 Care of Jacob's Ladder